 Demarest, NJ 07627

-The NJ Small Works Show is presented each year in the Mikhail Zakin Gallery.
+Call for Entry: The NJ Small Works Show is presented each year in the Mikhail Zakin Gallery.
 All artists with a past or present connection to New Jersey are invited to submit their work.
-This juried group exhibition features 2-D and 3-D works that are 18" or under in any dimension.
+This annual juried group exhibition features 2-D and 3-D works that are 18" or under in any dimension.

-Please click here to view the most recent prospectus.
-To receive the next prospectus in the mail, please call us at 201-767-7160 and ask to be added to the Small Works list.
+To receive future show prospectuses in the mail, please call us at 201-767-7160 and ask to be added to the Small Works list.

-Work opportunities are available in exchange for art classes.
+Work opportunities (desk positions, clay pugging, bisque kiln loading/unloading) are sometimes available in exchange for art classes.
 Please contact our Executive Director Maria Danziger at 201-767-7160 or email email@example.com for more information.